 Once you know how, our online courses are easy to navigate (and we can help you get started if you need it), but there are a few skills you will need to feel comfortable with, such as:

-With distance learning you can study wherever it suits, but here's some tips to help you think about where you might:
+With distance learning you can study wherever it suits, but having a regular spot to study can help you get your head into study mode.
+Here's some tips to help you think about where you might do your study:

 I tended to do my study in the weekends and my wife was great as she would take our two kids out so I could have time to study.
 My family was very supportive, that was the key.